configcat/docs/website/docs/advanced/cli.md

 ![interactive](/assets/cli/setup.gif)

 #### Environment Variables
-The CLI can read your credentials from the following environment variables.
+Besides the configuration command above, the CLI can read your credentials from the following environment variables.

 Name | Description |
 --------- | ----------- |